-Anne developed the content for this in-person role-playing game about disaster resilience for the Koshland Science Museum.
-It won a Gold Medal in the International Serious Play Awards when it was first released in 2015 and has now published its third edition.
+Anne developed the content for this role-playing game about disaster resilience for the Koshland Science Museum.
+It won a Gold Medal in the International Serious Play Awards when it was first released in 2015.
+The game is now in its third edition and has been played by community groups and schools around the world.

 Anne also led development of a classroom unit on disaster resilience, the Extreme Event Webquest.
 The webquest offers a modular set of materials teachers can easily adapt for students in middle school through college.